csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 Updated July 10, 2023

 ## About this Project
 This case study is my capstone project for the Google Data Analatics Professional Certificated (via Coursera).

-For this project, I assume the role of a junior data analyst working in a marketing analyst team at Cylistic, a fictional bike-share company stationed in Chicago based on [Divvy](https://divvybikes.com) bikes.
+Here, I assume the role of a junior data analyst working in a marketing analyst team at Cylistic, a fictional bike-share company stationed in Chicago based on [Divvy](https://divvybikes.com) bikes.
+The objective is to understand how casual riders and annual members use Cyclistic bikes differently.
+These insights will help the marketing team to develop new marketting strategies to convert casual riders into annual members.
+But first, Cyclistic executives must be compelled with data insights and professional data visualizations.

 The analysis is based on the Divvy case study "'Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman ([found here]( https://artscience.blog/home/divvy-dataviz-case-study))